MuriloucoLouco/blur-images/README.md

 blur.py [arguments] <image_path>

--b --blur_factor : Set the how blurred you want your image (Default: 2)
+-b --blur_factor : Set the how blurred you want your image.
+(Default: 2)

--o --output_path : Set the output path of the blurred image (Default: output.jpg)
+-o --output_path : Set the output path of the blurred image.
+(Default: output.jpg)

--p --progrss     : Show progress in percentage
+-p --progrss     : Show progress in percentage.
+(Warning: Will slow down the process)